Innovative-CST/class_12_notes/informatics_practices/data_handling_using_pandas_and_data_visualization.md

 Pandas (Panel Data, and Python Data Analysis) is a python library that makes data science or data analysis easy and effective.
 It is the most famous python library for data science that offers powerful and flexible data structures which makes data analysis and manipulation easy.
 It is a high level data manipulation tool developed by [Wes McKinney](https://wesmckinney.com).

+# Features of Pandas
+- Pandas can handle several tasks related to data processing & has the following silent features:
+- It can read or write in many different data formats.
+- Columns from Pandas data structure can be deleted or inserted.
+- It supports groupby operation for data transformation and allows high performance merging and joining of data.
+- It has functionality to find and fill missing data.
+- It allows us to apply operation to independent groups within the data.
+- It supports recheping of data into different forms.